+sensitive data;

-- sensitive data; - data about the Data Subject's creditworthiness; - data in the form of a joint information system; or - data about (judicial or administrative) offences according to section 8 para 4 DSG 2000.
+- data about the Data Subject's creditworthiness; - data in the form of a joint information system; or - data about (judicial or administrative) offences according to section 8 para 4 DSG 2000.

-According to section 12 DSG 2000, the Transmission and Committing of data to Member States of the EU/EEA, as well as to countries with an adequate level of data protection (Switzerland, Canada, Argentina, Jersey, Guernsey, Isle of Man, Faroe Islands, Israel, Andorra, Oriental Republic of Uruguay and New Zealand) does not require authorisation.
+According to section 12 DSG 2000, the transmission and committing of data to Member States of the EU/EEA, as well as to countries with an adequate level of data protection (Switzerland, Canada, Argentina, Jersey, Guernsey, Isle of Man, Faroe Islands, Israel, Andorra, Uruguay and New Zealand) does not require authorisation.